UNM-CARC/QuickBytes/Metabarcoding.md

 ## USEARCH ##
 USEARCH is a proprietary software developed by Robert Edgar.
 For this tutorial, we will use the free, 32-bit version.
 However, if you have multiple sequencing runs, you will likely need to upgrade to the paid, 64-bit version.
 USEARCH can do OTUs or ASVs.
 For this example I stuck with OTUs.
+Many of the commands can easily be changed to VSEARCH, an alternative that is open-source.

 ### install ###
 ```